slatedocs/slate/source/includes/_kuzzleObject.md

 #### Callback response

-Signature `error, response`.
-The response object contains a boolean `valid` attribute.
-If `valid` is `true`, the response contains an `expiresAt` attribute containing the expiration date and time (as Epoch time).
-Otherwise, the response contains a `state` string containing the reason why the token is invalid.
+A JSON object with a `valid` boolean property.
+If the token is valid, a `expiresAt` property is set with the expiration timestamp.
+If not, a `state` property is set explaining why the token is invalid.

 ## connect